Open-CMSIS-Pack/gen-pack/README.md

    Packs specified in the `<requirements>` section are considered automatically and do not need to be listed.
    For example, add `ARM.CMSIS.pdsc` to include this file during packchk.
 The `.pdsc` files are referenced from `${CMSIS_PACK_ROOT}/.Web` folder.
 Missing files are downloaded.
+1. Replace `<full|release|tag>` for `PACK_CHANGELOG_MODE` with either of these choices.
+It defaults to `full`.
+This setting is only effective when generating the changelog from Git history.
+It affects the fallback solutions used to retrieve the changelog text from git:

+   `full` allows fallback to GitHub release description or commit message.

+   `release` allows fallback to GitHub release description only.

+   `tag` forces tag annotation messages to be used without any fallback.

+   If no changelog text can be retrieved pack generation is aborted.
 1. Put custom commands to be executed before/after populating the pack build folder into the `preprocess` and `postprocess` functions.